kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 > Experience: Undergraduate Research Mentorship Program Supervisor
 >
 > URMP is a program that matches 30+ mentors with undergraduates who are new to research.
 As the program supervisor, I create survey forms, generate mentor-mentee pairings, and mentor two students myself!
 Through fostering dozens of pairings, I noticed that the mentees who consistently thrive are the ones who have a clear idea of their goals and what opportunities they are seeking, regardless of which mentor they are paired with.
-With this realization, I decided to begin hosting workshops for mentees about how to leverage mentorship effectively.
+With this realization, I began hosting workshops for mentees about how to leverage mentorship effectively.
 These pre-mentorship workshops have received significant positive feedback.

 How did I make it more interesting?